Amirizdwan Taj: Terengganu FA

 — — Amirizdwan Taj on signing for Terengganu.

 Despite interest from other clubs, Amirizdwan signed with Terengganu FA on 2 December 2015.
 He will be given number 3 in the squad.
 A few weeks ago though, speculations of his departure became rife, with Kelantan's well-documented financial issues dominating the narrative.
 Amir though after signing his contract with the Turtles yesterday claims that his departure was ultimately fueled by other reasons.

-Amir was released by Terengganu without making any appearance after just 6 month signed for the club.
-The former UiTM, ATM and Kelantan player has always grappled with long-term injuries.
+Six months after signing with the club, Amir was released by Terengganu without making any appearance.
+The former UiTM, ATM and Kelantan player has experienced long-term injuries.

 PKNS FC

 Amir signed for PKNS FC for 2017 season.